fictiondotcom/ficons-webfont-generator/ficons-webfont-generator/README.md

 ## License

-Public domain, see the `LICENCE` file.
+Public domain, see the `LICENSE` file.